 Prices of food and beverages are comparatively cheap.
 You can find a bar selling cocktails at $3, draught beer at $1 and meals from $5.

 Amidst the general activity, there is a sense of optimism despite the tight border controls keeping tourist numbers down.

-So instead of going to the usual haunts on Street 136 and Pub Street that have obviously been hard hit by the pandemic, check out Bassac Lane where the night lights are a little bit brighter.
+So instead of going to the usual haunts on Street 136 and Pub Street that have obviously been hard hit by the pandemic, check out Bassac Lane where the lights are a little bit brighter.